JurgenR/aioslsk/docs/source/SOULSEEK.rst

    * :ref:`PrivateRoomAddUser` : with room name and user name
    * Server message: User [<user_name>] was added as a member of room [<room_name>] by operator [<operator_name>]

+Other members in room:

+TODO

+Other members not in room:

+TODO

 Removing User from Private Room